aviral-batra/obsidian-power-search/README.md

 # Obsidian Power Search

-Obsidian search is a plugin that allows you to search your notes while you are typing in obsidian (currently limited to only searching anki notes).
+Obsidian search is a plugin that allows you to search your notes while you are typing in obsidian (you can currently search your obsidian notes and your anki notes).
 This has a few benefits:
 - helps you to better link your ideas as you can link similar information when you see similar note text
 - helps prevent redundancy as you can see where you have written something else before
 - easier maintainence of notes as you can update them whenever you see something you want to change

+## General setup

+1. Install the plugin from community plugins
+2. Select your debounce refresh timeouts and activate the indexes you want to search by enabling their toggles
+3. Search happens automatically!

+N.B.
+Restart app to deactivate indexes (restart won't be needed in the future)

 ## Setup for built in indexes

 ### Anki

-1. Install from the community plugins list
-2. Install ankiconnect in anki if you haven't already
+1. Install ankiconnect in anki if you haven't already
-3. Go to Tools -> Addons -> AnkiConnect -> Config and add the line ```app://obsidian.md``` to ```webCorsOriginList```, so it is something like this, if you haven't touched the config before
+2. Go to Tools -> Addons -> AnkiConnect -> Config and add the line ```app://obsidian.md``` to ```webCorsOriginList```, so it is something like this, if you haven't touched the config before

 ```JSON
 {